Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Introduction

-\paragraph{Contribution.} This paper introduces \emph{Heterogeneous Dynamic Logic} (HDL): The foundational formal notions that allow DL to serve as a generalized, SMT-inspired vehicle for the combination of different \emph{program logics}, just like first-order logic serves as a vehicle to support the combination of different \emph{data logics}.
+\paragraph{Contribution.} \looseness=-1 This paper introduces \emph{Heterogeneous Dynamic Logic} (HDL): The foundational formal notions that allow DL to serve as a generalized, SMT-inspired vehicle to combine different \emph{program logics} (as \emph{dynamic theories}), just like first-order logic serves as a vehicle to combine \del{S1}{of }different \emph{data logics} (as first-order theories).
 Heterogeneous Dynamic Logic supports two key operations: \begin{itemize} \item \emph{Lifting} (\Cref{sec:liftedDL}) extends a given \emph{dynamic theory} $\dynamicTheory$ with additional program constructs, such as nondeterministic choice ($\havoced{\dynamicTheory}$, \Cref{sec:liftedDL:havoc}) or the closure over regular programs ($\regular{\dynamicTheory}$, \Cref{sec:liftedDL:regular}).
-Lifting also automatically extends the dynamic theory's calculus with sound proof rules to reason about the extended programming language. \item \emph{Combination} (\Cref{sec:hdl}) merges two dynamic theories $\zero{\dynamicTheory}$ and $\one{\dynamicTheory}$ (defined over distinct programming languages $\zero{\signaturePrograms},\one{\signaturePrograms}$) into a single \emph{heterogeneous dynamic theory} $\hero{\dynamicTheory}$.
-This new dynamic theory supports \emph{heterogeneous programs} in which programs from $\zero{\signaturePrograms}$ and $\one{\signaturePrograms}$ can be freely composed using regular programs without the necessity of embeddings required in prior approaches.
-Combination also merges and extends the calculi of the individual theories into a common, sound calculus for the heterogeneous dynamic theory. \end{itemize}
+Lifting also automatically extends the dynamic theory's calculus with sound proof rules to reason about the extended programming language. \item \looseness=-1 \emph{Combination} (\Cref{sec:hdl}) merges two \del{ACM}{dynamic }theories $\zero{\dynamicTheory}$ and $\one{\dynamicTheory}$ (defined over \del{ACM}{distinct }programming languages $\zero{\signaturePrograms},\one{\signaturePrograms}$) into a single \emph{heterogeneous dynamic theory} $\hero{\dynamicTheory}$.
+This new dynamic theory supports \emph{heterogeneous programs} in which programs from $\zero{\signaturePrograms}$ and $\one{\signaturePrograms}$ can be composed freely using regular programs\chg{ACM}{.
+Combination also merges and extends the individual proof calculi.}{ without the necessity of embeddings required in prior approaches.
+Combination also merges and extends the calculi of the individual theories into a common, sound calculus for the heterogeneous dynamic theory.} \end{itemize}

-Our unified approach enables rigorous, modular reasoning about \emph{heterogeneous programs} which contain deeply intertwined behavior of programs stemming from the individual logics.

-We formalize the HDL framework, including theory lifting and theory combination as well as the soundness of all proof rules in Isabelle/HOL.
-All definitions in \Cref{sec:DL,sec:elementary,sec:liftedDL,sec:hdl} are formalized, and formalized Lemmas/Theorems are marked in { cyan} (Overview in \Cref{apx:isabelle}; Reference in \Cref{apx:isabelle_reference}).
-We also prove relative completeness theorems (\Cref{sec:rel-complete}): Under reasonable assumptions, the provided calculus guarantees that reasoning about lifted/combined dynamic theories is no harder than reasoning about the individual components and the common first-order structure.